JRCSTU/wltp/README.rst

   with a latest version.
 * You can read & modify the *VBA* `xlwings_ext` module with code that will run on each invocation to import libraries such as 'numpy' and 'pandas', or pre-define utility python functions.
+* The name of the python-module to import is automatically calculated from the name of the Excel-file, and it must be valid as a python module-name.
+Therefore do not use non-alphanumeric characters such as spaces(` `), dashes(`-`) and dots(`.`) on the Excel-file.
 * Double-quotes(") do not work for denoting python-strings in the cells; use single-quotes(') instead.
 * You cannot enter multiline or indentated python-code such as functions and/or  ```if-then-else`` expressions; move such code into the python-file.